Forinil/Forinil/README.md

 Hi, I'm @Forinil.
-I'm a Java programmer.
+I'm a DevOps and a programmer.